python-cmd2/cmd2/plugins/template/README.md

 $ invoke clean docs sdist wheel
 ```

-That one command will remove all superflous cache, testing, and build
+That one command will remove all superfluous cache, testing, and build
 files, render the documentation, and build a source distribution and a
 wheel distribution.